GabeScott/standard-works-vault/General Conference/2004 October - Anxiously Engaged.md

 He laughed and responded, “Oh, I took care of that while you were in Canada.
 I sort of snuck up on you.
 There was this home teacher who called on us regularly and taught me the truths of the Church.
 He was a school crossing guard and helped the small children across the street each morning when they went to school and each afternoon when they went home.
 He asked me to help him.
 During the intervals when there was no child crossing, he gave me additional instruction pertaining to the Church.”

 I had the privilege to see this miracle with my own eyes and feel the joy with my heart and soul.
 The sealings were performed; a family was united.
 Shelley died not too long after this period.
 I had the privilege of speaking at his funeral services.
 I shall ever see, in memory’s eye, the body of my friend Shelley lying in his casket, dressed in his temple clothing.
-I readily admit the presence of tears, tears of gratitude, for the lost had been found.
+I readily admit the presence of tears—tears of gratitude, for the lost had been found.

 Those who have felt the touch of the Master’s hand somehow cannot explain the change which comes into their lives.
 There is a desire to live better, to serve faithfully, to walk humbly, and to be more like the Savior.
-Having received their spiritual eyesight and glimpsed the promises of eternity, they echo the words of the blind man to whom Jesus restored sight: “One thing I know, that, whereas I was blind, now I see.”7
+Having received their spiritual eyesight and glimpsed the promises of eternity, they echo the words of the blind man to whom Jesus restored sight: “One thing I know, that, whereas I was blind, now I see.”[^7]

 How can we account for these miracles?
 Why the upsurge of activity in men long dormant?
-The poet, speaking of death, wrote, “God ... touch’d him, and he slept.”8 I say, speaking of this new birth, “God touched them, and they awakened.”
+The poet, speaking of death, wrote, “God … touch’d him, and he slept.”[^8] I say, speaking of this new birth, “God touched them, and they awakened.”

 Two fundamental reasons largely account for these changes of attitudes, of habits, of actions.